Lux Christian Academy: Policies & Handbook

 -

-Opened-toe or open heel shoes, heels, wedges, crocs, thigh high boots, house slippers, and Skele-toes are not school-approved footwear
+Opened-toe or open heel shoes, heels, wedges, Crocs, thigh-high boots, house slippers, and Skele-toes are not school-approved footwear

 Jewelry: Minimal Jewelry: Students are encouraged to wear minimal jewelry to maintain focus and prevent distractions in the classroom.